Kollect's Response to COVID-19

 Our bin collection service will be continuing as usual, so there’s no need to worry.
 Pay as you go bin collection means you control bin day and with government advice to stay home, additional collections can be arranged easily.

 Skip Hire Update

-Our skip hire services are continuing to be provided with some minor changes as mentioned above.
-Decided to declutter whilst being stuck at home?
+Our skip hire services are continuing to be provided with some minor changes, as mentioned above.
+Decided to declutter while being stuck at home?
 Skip it - we drop it, you fill it, we collect it.
 Easy!
 No contact needed.

 Junk Removal Update

-We can still Kollect any junk you want removed in this difficult time.
-If you would prefer our team to not enter your premises, you have the option to leave all the junk outside and we will take it from there.
-All the crew are wearing protective clothing including gloves and spraying all door handles after use.
-If you or any member of your household is in quarantine for Covid-19 please inform us before we visit.
+We can still remove any junk you want in this challenging time.
+If you would prefer our team not to enter your premises, you have the option to leave all the junk outside, and we will take it from there.
+All the crew are wearing protective clothing, including gloves and spraying all door handles after use.
+If you or any member of your household is in quarantine for COVID-19, please inform us before we visit.

 We understand this is a challenging time for everyone and would like to, therefore, ask for your cooperation to ensure we can offer the necessary support during these difficult times.